sumanth7605/Challenge-for-Cloud-DevOps/README.md

 ansible --version

-# Add the below line in the remote server in /etc/sudoers to make password less connection.

-jenkins ALL=(ALL)  NOPASSWD: ALL

 # Create private and public keys and copy the id_rsa.pub key to remote server for passwordless and run the below cmds to install jenkins.